-In keeping with Section 226.030.2 of the Revised Statutes of Missouri, two members of the serve as Commission leadership with one member as chair and the other member as vice chair, respectively.
+In keeping with Section 226.030.2 of the Revised Statutes of Missouri, two members of the Commission from opposing political parties and who have the most seniority in Commission service, shall serve as Commission leadership with one member as chair and the other member as vice chair, respectively.
 Chairman Brinkmann noted during even numbered years the Commission may choose whether to rotate leadership positions.
 He reported the Commission decided not to rotate leadership positions and keep current leadership in place.